pengyuanwei/pengyuanwei/README.md

 ### :zap: About Me

-- 👀 I’m interested in swarm robotics with AI.
+- 👀 I’m interested in multi-agent system with AI.
 - 🌱 I’m currently doing my PhD at UCL.
 - 💞️ I’m looking to collaborate on robotics with you.
 - 📫 How to reach me: